Table of contents

 2. Confirm deletion

-3. All files are removed
+3. All files, cells, and checkpoints are removed

 Web Terminal